 I don’t think there is a secret.
 It’s just a lot of hard work, keeping your expenses low, and raising your income.
 One advantage that I had was that my family paid for my university education, so I was able to finish without debt.
 That helped a lot at the beginning, without it my journey might have been a couple years longer.

 Q3.
-How did you get your wife on the same page as you financially?
+How did you get your wife on the same page as you financially and get her agree that financial independence retire early is the way to go?
 Did you discuss with her about money while you were dating?

 We were on the same page from the start.
 We are both frugal and naturally good savers.
 We met in university so neither of us had much money at the time.
 We talked a little bit about money, but mostly it was obvious through our actions that we were compatible financially.
 I can’t imagine getting to FI with a spendthrift spouse.